 Fitzroy VIC 3065

-When you’re done, just chuck it in an envelope and make sure it reaches me by Friday 7th July.
+When you’re done, just chuck it in an envelope and make sure it reaches me by Monday 31st July.
+The date has been extended to the end of the month to give everyone a bit more time.
 Don’t wait until the last minute though – send them as soon as you can!

 3. You can come along to the sew together party